Samsung/tizen-docs/open_source/porting/introduction.md

 # Introduction

 Tizen is a standards-based platform that provides Web and native APIs for developing [applications](https://wiki.tizen.org/Applications) for multiple [device](https://wiki.tizen.org/index.php?title=Device&action=edit&redlink=1) categories.
 Tizen is currently targeted for smartphones and tablet devices, though more device types will be available in the future.

+The intent of this document is to provide information and instruction to boot Tizen on new hardware and create products based on the Tizen OS.
+The Tizen porting guide takes you through the porting process by elaborating the Tizen architecture, the necessary tools, and the development environment setup, as well as creating a Tizen Image and demonstrating the modifications needed across various functional areas.

 ## Tizen Architecture